Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 Phishing attacks center on socially engineering a target individual to perform a desired action.
 This might be to convince the target to open an unsafe document that contains an exploit, cause the target to navigate to a fake banking webpage, encourage them to share sensitive information that can be used for identity theft, among many other documented methods \cite{CHIEW20181, 10.3389/fcomp.2021.563060}.
 Phishing attacks can target numerous channels, including email, phone, SMS, or chat applications.

 Automated messaging approaches in the early stages of phishing campaigns are common \cite{10.3389/fcomp.2021.563060}.
 Machine generated text can be a useful tool to an attacker attempting to scale or better target phishing or scam campaigns.
 Rather than provide the same message to all targets, NLG can be used to generate target-specific text.
-Research has demonstrated NLG both for scaling of email masquerade attacks \cite{10.1145/3052973.3053037}, and for community-targeted phishing \cite{10.1007/978-3-030-14687-0_8}.
+Research has demonstrated the effectiveness of NLG both for scaling of email masquerade attacks \cite{10.1145/3052973.3053037}, and for community-targeted phishing \cite{10.1007/978-3-030-14687-0_8}.
 Carefully targeting a phishing attack (commonly referred to as ``spear phishing"), greatly increases the likelihood of a specific target falling for the attack \cite{doi:10.1080/10919392.2019.1552745}.
 In the cases of chat messages, NLG models that serve as dialogue agents may be exploited to exchange messages with the target under a pretext before exploiting them \cite{zhang2020dialogpt}.

 Mitigation of NLG-enabled phishing attacks will be similar to established work on existing phishing attacks, including both automated detection systems, user reporting, and awareness campaigns \cite{abu2007comparison}.
-NLG may present an increased challenge for existing detection systems in that generated messages may have unique or highly-varied content --- though attackers may be forced to include specific ``payload" content that always needs to be included (e.g., a phishing email may include a unique shortlink to the same malicious website, a chatbot may need to socially engineer the answer to the same security questions).
-As text content becomes more varied due to more powerful NLG models, detection of stable payload content may represent a more stable detection feature.
+NLG may present an increased challenge for existing detection systems in that generated messages may have unique or highly-varied content --- though attackers may be forced to include specific ``payload" content for an attack to be effective (e.g., a phishing email may include a unique shortlink to the same fraudulent website, a malicious chatbot may need to socially engineer responses to the same security questions).
+As text content becomes more varied due to more powerful NLG models, detection of payload content may represent a stable detection feature.
 Algorithms for detection of machine generated text are also likely to be added to existing automated detection approaches.